mattermost/mattermost/README.md

 # Mattermost

-Mattermost is an open source, self-hosted Slack-alternative written in Go and React.
+Mattermost Team Edition is an open source, self-hosted Slack-alternative.

-It installs as a single Linux binary under an MIT license.
+It's written in Golang and React and runs as a single Linux binary with either MySQL or Postgres.
+Every month on the 16th a new compiled version is released under an MIT license.

 - See [product documentation](http://docs.mattermost.com/) for full details.
 - Learn more about the project at [https://mattermost.org](https://mattermost.org).